jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings.md

 - The file did not exist on the filesystem prior to the current run
 - The hash must have already existing on the system prior to the current run

-Current files are files that were either downloaded or a file was skipped for already existing when dedupe_already_downloaded is true
+current files always include new files written to disk, during the previous download process.
+Along with files already on disk if dedupe_already_downloaded is true

 ***

 * keep\_prev\_download
+When delete_after_downloaded is true
+This toggles how many previously downloaded files to keep in system

 prev downloads are files that are match with the hash and size given, and are not a part of the current files list

-Current files are files that were either downloaded or a file was skipped for already existing when dedupe_already_downloaded is true
+current files always include new files written to disk, during the previous download process.Along with files already on disk if dedupe_already_downloaded is true

 If enabled then at least one existing previous download will be kept on system.
 If not enabled all previous downloads will be deleted
+Note: changing this to null will disable any file deletion
 ***